szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 **Crimson of Life**

 This item will be sold by Gellena Mirrorshade in BGEE.
 In BG2EE, it will be sold by the Dawnmaster at the Temple of Lathander in the Temple District.

+**Spellguard**

+This amulet will be sold by Thalantyr in BGEE.
+In BG2EE, it will be sold one of the merchants of Trademeet once the problem preventing them from selling is solved.

+**Bloody Sting**

+This item will be held by the black dragon in Suldanessellar.